faucetsdn/daq/docs/ata_setup.md

 switch_setup:
     data_intf: enx00e04c680029
 ```
-(i.e., only the `data_intf` field is likely necessitated to be unique to a given system
+The minimum setup likely only requires the `data_intf` field,
-intall, everything else can likely just be the defaults.
-The base `ata.yaml` file does
+everything else can likely just be the included defaults.

-not need to be edited directly, as its values will be overridden.)
+Key fields of interest (see `ata.yaml` for examples):
+* `switch_setup:`
+  * `data_intf:` Network interface used to talk to the target test network.
+This could
+  either be a built-in ethernet adapter or USB dongle.
+  * `data_mac:` MAC address (optional) to use for the network interface.
+This is
+  necessary if, for example, there is a specific MAC address required for network auth.
+* `run_trigger:`
+  * `native_vlan:` The vlan to use internally.
+Actual value shouldn't matter
+  as long as it's non-zero.
+* `internal_subnet:`
+  * `subnet:` This specifies the subnet to use internally to the
+  system.
+If it conflicts with the external target network subnet, then there
+  will be problems.

 To run the system, a simple `cmd/run` should suffice, or `cmd/run -s` if you just want
 to scan the network for at least one device.